 How did Hogansville, a town of 3,200 in Troup County, position itself to stand out among the many applicants?

-In 2017, the Georgia Conservancy’s Blueprints for Successful Communities, along with partners at Canvas Planning and Village Green Consulting, began working community leaders and residents in Hogansville to develop an updated Downtown Master Plan - a roadmap for future sustainable development and rehabilitation in the historic core.
+In 2017, the Georgia Conservancy’s Blueprints for Successful Communities, along with partners at Canvas Planning and Village Green Consulting, began working with community leaders and residents in Hogansville to develop an updated Downtown Master Plan - a roadmap for future sustainable development and rehabilitation in the historic core.
 The Downtown Master Plan inventoried existing community assets (historic structures, city parks, festivals, etc.), took into account public feedback and desires, comprehensively analyzed socioeconomic, demographic and market data, made zoning recommendations, and developed real-world solutions and plans for the community to enhance its downtown.

 Through pursuing and then adopting the Downtown Master Plan, as well as continuing to promote the qualities that make Hogansville such an attractive place to live and visit, the town’s Downtown Development Authority, city council and city staff took the lead and was successful in advocating for its Rural Zone designation.